 There are no poisonous plants or animals in Algonquin Park.
 Some of the mushrooms are dangerous to eat.
 The park has over 2000 black bears, 2200 moose, 10 000 beavers, wolves, deer, snapping turtles, loons and others.
-This is a wilderness backcountry excursion, so there is no artificial barrier between the animals and park visitors.
+This is a wilderness backcountry excursion, so there is no artificial barrier between the animals and campers.
 At the same time, animals in general are afraid of people unless provoked, surprised, attracted by food, or feel threatened.
+It is possible for animals to come to the campsite.
 Please follow your guide's instructions to have the best experience with wildlife in Algonquin Park.